pereiradaniel/learnyounode/Readme.md

 # Who will this help?

 The Learnyounode tutorial is a very good introduction for beginner or expert web developers.
 A prior knowledge of Javascript is required.
 Nodeschool also has a good Javascripting tutorial available on their [page][javascriptingLink].
+Another good Javascript resource can be found at [w3schools.com][javascriptW3].

 - Solutions are provided with comments and some alternate solutions.
 - If you would like to see a tutorial video for this please visit my [YouTube][youtubelink] channel, subscribe and leave me a message/comment.